xiaodao/xiaodao.github.com/aboutme.md

 The engagement was to provide agile/lean transformation for a delivery team with 120+ people, working on a huge legacy system with over 20,000,000 lines of code.
 In this consulting project, I helped the client to establish their continuous integration environment, and coached the client team with Scrum disciplines.

-### Alcatel-Lucent lean organizational transformation - 5 months
+### Alcatel-Lucent lean organizational transformation

 The engagement was to provide agile/lean transformation for a delivery team with 100+ people.
 I trained a lot of Scrum Masters and introduced Kanban method to the operation team, helped the team achieved higher productivity.